Jason Witten: Coaching career

 On February 1, 2021, Witten was named the head football coach at Liberty Christian School.
-In 2023 he would lead the school to the state football championship (its fourth and its first unbeaten season in school history), the first title (at any level) in his career.
+In 2023, he would lead the school to the state football championship (its fourth and its first unbeaten season in school history), the first title (at any level) in his career.
 In 2024, the Warriors won a second straight state title.

+On January 8, 2026, Witten was hired as the tight ends coach for the Oklahoma Sooners.
+He joined former Cowboys teammate DeMarco Murray, who has served as the Sooners' running backs coach since 2020.